BennyQBD/fuzzy-funicular/README.md

 ### TODO:
 - Redo these steps *from scratch* on a separate branch.
 Verify that they actually get the same result.
+- Somewhere in the steps needs to be how to create the .gitignore!

 ### Project setup steps
 - Git repository